bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 You know, like having a form of conservatism, right?
 That is not Lewdism.
 And having that as like this gardening mentality is the little bonsai, you try not to kill it, you just want to keep it going in a certain direction.
-Like, and conveying that, educating people on that, and like literally explaining, if we don't change this, you cannot run core in the new processor, right?
+Like, and conveying that, educating people on that, and like literally explaining, if we don't change this, you cannot run Core in the new processor.
 Like, if we don't do this, you can't do that in this other way of routing on the internet.
-Right?
 Like things like that.
-I think it will help people understand that like some changes in software need to exist.
+I think it will help people understand that some changes in software need to exist.
 Or you're screwed.
 Or you might have the best version of Bitcoin, a floppy drive, and you cannot find a floppy drive, right?
 Like that's what happens to software.